styled-components/styled-components-website/sections/tooling/babel-plugin.md

 you big bundle size savings.

-This operation may potentially break your styles in some rare cases, so we recommend to keep this option enabled in development if it's enabled in the production build.
+This operation may potentially break your styles in some rare cases, so we recommend to keep this option disabled in development if it's enabled in the production build.

 You can disable minification with the `minify` option: